 In terms of marketing, how are you making this known to your community – not just to your hosting parish or church…not just to other churches in the area…and not just in the neighborhood.
 THE ENTIRE COMMUNITY needs to know about you, and come to know that THIS environment which you offer is the place where their kids need to be.

 “But our tuition…it’s just….so…oh…I just hate to talk about it.”
 Then don’t.
 Talk about the remarkable and distinctive benefits of your school.
 Talk about the great programs you have.
 Talk about the awards your students have won.
 Talk about the projects they’re doing.
 Get people excited about your school.
 Enrolling children in school is an emotional decision – if it was a logical one, all you’d have to do is show them a flyer and a chart.
-If you talk about tuition, you’re treating it like it is a logical choice…and that’s where your school loses out, especially if parents see “no perceived difference” between your school and others around you.
+If you talk about tuition – or worse, apologize that your tuition is something you wish could be lower, you’re treating the enrollment of a child in your school like it’s a logical choice…and that’s where your school can lose out, especially if parents see “no perceived difference” between your school and others around you.
 Once they’re excited, then you can talk “affordability,” not tuition.
-The conversation becomes, “How can we afford to make this the educational environment for your children?”
+The conversation becomes, “How can we afford to make this school the educational environment for your children?”

 Or, “How can you not afford to enroll your children in our school?”
 Need proof?
-Re-read the italicized paragraph above.
+Read the above italicized paragraph again.